yamangeldi/PortfolioProjects/README.md

 In the COVID19_Deaths_Vaccinations I analyzed data on COVID-19 across countries.
-Particularly I looked at total deaths,
+Particularly I looked at total deaths, total cases, infection rates, etc.

 In the Data Cleaning Project I cleaned up data for Nashville.
 Actions taken: Removing duplicates, standardizing date format, breaking up a column into 2 or 3 columns and deleting unused columns